dhkdn9192/data_engineer_career/README.md

   - Difference between "map" and "flatMap" in Scala
   - Difference between "map" and "mapPartitions" in Scala
   - Difference between "ML" package and "MLlib" package in Spark
-  - RDD 함수 중 groupByKey와 reduceByKey 중 어느것이 더 빠른가?
+  - Which of the RDD functions is faster, "groupByKey" or "reduceByKey"?
-    - Which of the RDD functions is faster, groupByKey or reduceByKey?
+    -
 - Apache HBase
   - [Major Compaction and Minor Compaction](interview/hadoop/hbase_compaction.md)
   - Region Server architecture